 What exactly is the difference between the two methods?

-As you can see in the Registry Editor window, that the latter registry path has a DropTarget handler defined, pointing to Windows Photo Viewer CLSID
+As you can see in the Registry Editor window, the latter registry branch has a DropTarget handler defined, pointing to Windows Photo Viewer CLSID

-After applying the REG file, you can also use the modern Settings UI (Apps & Features) to set Windows Photo Viewer as the default.
+After applying the registry file, you can also use the modern Settings UI (Apps & Features) to set Windows Photo Viewer as the default.

-Solution 2: Fix the DropHandler Registry Key (if you used Open with to set WPV as the default)
+Fix 2: Fix the DropHandler Registry Key (if you used Open with)

 Start the Registry Editor

-regedit.exe.
-Navigate to the following locations, and modify the settings as given below:
+Navigate to the following locations and create/modify the

-[Reg File to automate the following steps] Download wpv-fta-droptarget.zip, unzip and run the enclosed REG file.
+Registry file to automate the following steps: Download wpv-fta-droptarget.zip, unzip and run the enclosed REG file.

 HKCR is the short name for

-If the DropTarget subkey doesn’t exist by default, you need to create one in each registry path mentioned.
+DropTarget subkey doesn’t exist by default, you need to create one in each registry path mentioned.
 Windows Photo Viewer should now open only one instance even when multiple image files are selected for preview.
-However, if you open an image file in Windows Photo Viewer, and then double-click another image file in a folder, it opens a new instance of Windows Photo Viewer.
+However, if you open an image file in Windows Photo Viewer and then double-click another image file in a folder, it opens a new Windows Photo Viewer instance.
 It’s normal.

-Although the problem (and the fix) is certainly not limited to Windows 10, I had to specially mention Windows 10 because this issue surfaces mostly after upgrading to Windows 10.
-Should the same problem occur in Windows 7 or 8, the above fixes can be used without any problems.
+Although the problem (and the fix) is certainly not limited to Windows 10/11, I had to specially mention Windows 10 because this issue surfaces mostly after upgrading to Windows 10 or 11.
+Should the same problem occur in Windows 7 or 8, the above fixes can certainly be used.